-BURLINGTON is 11 miles farther, on the east side of the lake.
+Burlington is 11 miles farther, on the east side of the lake.
 The village is located on a gentle acclivity, rising gradually from the lake, and presents an appearance similar to many others in the New-England States, which have so often been admired by travellers.
 The University of Vermont is located on the summit of the eminence, and affords a splendid view of the lake and surrounding country.
 The village consists of about 300 buildings, among which are two Banks, Court-House, Jail, and three Churches.

 TICONDEROGA is 50 miles farther, and is the place where pleasure-travellers generally leave the boat, in order to take Lake George in their tour, though some proceed to Whitehall, 24 miles farther, and there take stage for Saratoga via.
 Sandy Hill or Albany.
 The fort and ruins of Ticonderoga are objects of great interest. and are frequently visited.
-The fortress was constructed by the French in 1756, and, judging from the walls which still remain, must have been uncom-It stands about 200 feet above the monly strong. level of the lake.
-The magazine, under ground, of stone, built arching, remains nearly entire; it is 35 feet long, 15 feet wide, and 8 feet high.
+The fortress was constructed by the French in 1756, and, judging from the walls which still remain, must have been uncommonly strong.
+It stands about 200 feet above the The magazine, under ground, of level of the lake. stone, built arching, remains nearly entire; it is 35 -feet long, 15 feet wide, and 8 feet high.
 A subterraneous passage of 20 or 30 rods in length leads from it to the lake.
-When Col. Ethan Allen took the fort, " in the name of the Great Jehovah, and the Continental Congress," he passed through this chan-This was in 1775.-From here a ride of three nel. miles takes the tourist to the steamboat landing, at the outlet of
+When Col. Ethan Allen took the fort, "in the name of the Great Jehovah, and the Continental Congress," he passed through this chan-This was in 1775.-From here a ride of three miles takes the tourist to the steamboat landing, at the outlet of

 LAKE GEORGE.
 This is a beautiful lake, 36 miles in length, and varying from three-quarters of a mile to 4 miles in width.
 "There are few places where a greater variety of inducements attract the stranger than at Lake George.
 Besides the interest which is excited from an association of many important historic events, this place is rendered peculiarly interesting from the unrivalled exhibition of the beautiful and romantic scenery presented by the lake and its environs."
 Having taken passage on board the steamer Mountaineer, we pass Prisoner's Island, Anthony's Nose (this is a standard name; and we as much expect a promontory on every river and lake, with this cognomen, as we expect to see Daniel Lambert in every museum), Roger's Slide, Sabbath-Day Point, Half-way Island, and Black Mountain, which is 2200 feet in height.
-Passing Tongue Mountain, and Phelps's Deer-Pasture, we arrive at the head of the lake, where stands the village of CALDWELL, which is 36 miles from our starting point; and the assertion is ventured, that no passage of an equal distance can furnish so rich and diversifying a prospect.
+Passing Tongue Mountain, and Phelps's Deer-Pasture, we arrive at the head of the lake, where stands the village of Caldwell, which is 36 miles from our starting point; and the assertion is ventured, that no passage of an equal distance can furnish so rich and diversifying a prospect.
 The lake is interspersed with a great number of small islands; and its smooth, clear, green surface is strikingly contrasted with the high and rugged shores which enclose it.

-The village of CALDWELL contains about 300 inhabitants, and has a good hotel capable of accommodating 80 persons.
+The village of Caldwell contains about 300 inhabitants, and has a good hotel capable of accommodating 80 persons.
 It has a Church, Court-House, and Post-Office.
-Prospect Hill, which is near, affords a rich and diversified prospect from the summit. Τt is 27 miles from Saratoga; and fishing excursions are frequently made from there to Caldwell, where tackle, boats. &c. are furnished at the hotel.
-There are daily conveyances from Caldwell, passing Glenn's Falls to the Saratoga Springs,\ from which place rail-road cars depart for Albany, via.
+Prospect Hill, which is near, affords a rich and diversified prospect from the summit.
+It is 27 miles from Saratoga; and fishing excursions are frequently made from there to Caldwell, where tackle, boats, &c. are furnished at the hotel.
+There are daily conveyances from Caldwell, passing Glenn's Falls to the Saratoga Springs, from which place rail-road cars depart for Albany, via.
 Schenectady, several times every day.
-The rail-road from Ballston to Troy is now completed, and travellers may have choice of routes to Albany--via.
-Troy or Schenectady.
-Many go by one road and return by the other.

-\ For description of the Springs, &c. see page 92.
+^{} For description of the Springs, &c. see page 92.